 The reverse glass technique consists of painting a design on the back of a pane of glass.
 This is a very effective and slick looking type of sign.
 Gold leaf is often used in this process as it’s very reflective and gives an opulent, eye catching aesthetic.
 This is a process that I often carry out in my studio, if it’s a private commission.
 I also often paint these signs on shop or restaurant windows to help catch the eye of the general public and accentuate a hand crafted aesthetic.

 Gold leaf is used throughout the trade of sign making.
 It helps give an authentic traditional edge and can really help lift a signs appearance.
-It can be applied in a number of ways and holds up well against the weather.
-It is durable and retains its lustre very well over a long period of time.

 Most surfaces can be painted on.
 If you have an idea that doesn’t necessarily fit within the confines of murals or signs, feel free to get in contact and we can discuss a possible solution.
 Examples of this kind of work could be; painting on furniture or a design painted on a wooden floor.
 I am a creative person and can adapt my skills/knowledge of paint, colour and composition to more unconventional ideas.